aeryuzhev/de-zoomcamp-project/readme.md

       exit
       ```

-12. Connect to the VM using ssh.
+12. Connect to the VM using ssh (with 8080 port forwarding).
       - HOST: the name of the host from ```~/.ssh/config```

       ```bash
-      ssh <HOST>
+      ssh -L 8080:localhost:8080 <HOST>
       ```

 13. Provide your service account credentials to Google Application Default Credentials.